mayadata-io/culture/craft/code-review.md

 Key attributes which reviewers are looking for

-- proposed change is consistent with the rest of the code-base.
+- proposed change is consistent with the rest of the code-base;
-- proposed change is maintainable (or is not making existing code harder to maintain).
+- proposed change is maintainable (or is not making existing code harder to maintain);
-- proposed change is improving the overall code health (even if the change itself is not perfect).
+- proposed change is improving the overall code health (even if the change itself is not perfect);
 - proposed change is addressing product/business need described in the parent ticket.

 Only exception when reviewer could approve change which is worsening overall code health is state of **emergency**.